 Why don't you just take down my matching videos automatically?

 On top of that, just because a video uses your content doesn't necessarily mean that video is infringing on your copyright.
-Before taking action, it's the original creator's responsibility to review each match to confirm that they are the ones who created the matched content.
+Before taking action, it's the original creator's responsibility to review each match to confirm that they're the ones who created the matched content.
 You should not file a copyright takedown request for content that you do not own exclusively, such as public-domain content.
-Uploaders should also consider whether the matched content could be considered a fair use or be subject to some other exception to copyright and hence not require permission for reuse.
+Uploaders should also consider whether the matched content could be considered fair use or be subject to some other exception to copyright and hence not require permission for reuse.

 I've requested removal of multiple videos on a channel.
 Why hasn't it been terminated?